§ 1955. Peace Officer Psychological Evaluation.

 (3) Personal History Information

 Personal history information includes the candidate's relevant work, life, and developmental history based on information collected during the background investigation [Commission Regulation 1953(g)(3)].
+This includes the background narrative report and any other relevant background information including, but not limited to, documentation obtained through the social media search [Commission Regulation 1953(e)(12)].
 This information may be augmented by responses on a personal history questionnaire collected as part of the psychological evaluation.

 (4) Psychological Interview